PokerPulse Gamble Green Campaign -- switch to playing online and save the planet!!

 3. Include the eco-cost of daily sheets and towels at a hotel PLUS the transport of food and other hotel supplies - especially to exotic destinations, then add in the economic and environmental impact on locals working to support a foreign-owned resort industry.

 Make the switch!
 When you move even a small part of your gambling online, you'll be helping the planet.
-And when you join our Gamble Green campaign we'll contribute HALF of our revenue from the campaign to the foundation of a world-renowned scientist/activist with a proven track record in environmental protection, helping the planet even more!

 STILL MORE reasons to join the PokerPulse Gamble Green campaign: